 Please be sure to contact the Office of Financial Aid, if you are an aid recipient and are considering a change to your enrollment.
 Adding or dropping courses creates an additional bill after funds have already been disbursed based on the prior enrollment.

-Typically students have exhausted their Unsubsidized loan funding prior to the summer semester, so Graduate PLUS or private loans are the only funds typically available.
+A: Typically students have exhausted their unsubsidized loan funding prior to the summer semester, so Graduate PLUS or private loans are the only funds typically available.